The duodenojejunal (DJ) flexure or junction is the anatomical border between the duodenum and the jejunum.

 The fundamental technique is similar to the Puestow procedure, with a lateral incision of the pancreatic duct from an anterior approach, and then a side-to-side anastomosis between the pancreas and a ...

-Frimann-Dahl sign is a diagnostic sign demonstrated when three dense lines representing the sigmoid walls seen converging to the site of obstruction in sigmoid volvulus and associated with empty rectal gas.
+The Frimann-Dahl sign is a diagnostic sign demonstrated when three dense lines, representing the sigmoid walls, are seen converging to the site of obstruction in sigmoid volvulus and associated with empty rectal gas 1.

-Frostberg inverted 3 sign is a radiological sign seen on a barium examination where there are effacement and distortion of the mucosal pattern on the medial wall of the second part of the duodenum due to focal mass and local oedema.
-It is most commonly associated with carcinoma of the head of th...
+Frostberg inverted 3 sign is a radiological sign seen on a barium examination where there is effacement and distortion of the mucosal pattern on the medial wall of the second part of the duodenum due to focal mass and local oedema.
+It is most commonly associated with carcinoma of the head of the...

 Fundic gland polyps (FGP) are the most common type of gastric polyp.